akhil27051999/AWS-3-Tier-Architecture/04-Hosting-Book-App-On-ECS/README.md

-# AWS Three-Tier Containerized Web Architecture
+# Hosting a Book App on AWS ECS
 ## Project Overview
 This project demonstrates a **production-ready, containerized three-tier web architecture** on AWS with **dual CI/CD deployment strategies**.
 It showcases modern cloud-native practices including Infrastructure as Code, containerization, auto-scaling, and zero-downtime deployments.
 ## Architecture Diagram